 Sudan's government is considering introducing even more restrictions on the country's press..

-did between 1989 and 2009.
+as it did between 1989 and 2009.
 Following this, the government passed a new law, which it claimed was a step towards press freedom.
-However, despite the new law, pre-publication censorship was selectively enforced by the regime during Sudan's 2010 elections.
+However, despite the new law, pre-publication censorship was selectively enforced by the regime during Sudan's

 The details of the proposed legislation have not been made available to the public.